Coding without digital technology (unplugged)By Alessandro Bogliolo

-In this video, Alessandro Bogliolo, Professor of Computer Systems in Italy and Europe Code Week Coordinator, will introduce unplugged coding activities that can be practiced without any electronic device.
+In this video, Alessandro Bogliolo, Professor of Computer Systems in Italy and EU Code Week Coordinator, will introduce unplugged coding activities that can be practiced without any electronic device.
 The main purpose of unplugged activities is to lower the access barriers to bring coding in every school, regardless of funding and equipment.

 Unplugged coding activities unveil the computational aspects of the physical world around us.

 Ready to share what you learnt with your students?

 Choose one of the lesson plans below and organize an activity with your students.

 - Activity 1 – CodyRoby for Primary School

 - Activity 2 – CodyRoby for Lower Secondary School

 - Activity 3 – CodyRoby for Secondary School

 Do not forget to add your activity to the Code Week Map!

 You can easily organize a lesson in your classroom, an open day, or an event at your school.
 Just find a date and register your activity in the Code Week map.
 Each activity organizer will get a certificate of participation for their effort.